Eight ways to avoid phishing scams

 3. Don’t click on links, download files or open attachments from unknown senders

 It is best to only open attachments when you are expecting them and know what they contain, even if you know the sender.
+Some email clients come with the ability to preview the contents of an attachment and this can be used ot determine if the contents are malicious or not.

 4. Never email personal or financial information, even if you are close to the recipient